-The Sixth Leading Cause of Death in America
+The Leading Cause of LTC Insurance Claims

 Alzheimer's is the sixth leading cause of death in America, but it's still one of the least talked about diseases.
 It's estimated that 5.1 million Americans have Alzheimer's have Alzheimer's disease with over 650,000 under age 65.

 Could It Be Alzheimer's?

 The 10 Possible Early Warning Signs:

 If you or someone you love experiences any of the symptoms listed below, see your physician.

 A medical examination is the first and most important step if you suspect you or someone close to you might have Alzheimer's.

 - Recent memory loss that impairs the person's ability to complete routine assignments at work and/or function effectively at home : May frequently forget names, phone numbers and work tasks and have trouble remembering them even when reminded.